1 PURPOSE OF OUR POLICY

 iii Use in a pornographic, defamatory, libellous or otherwise illegal manner;

 iv Falsely represent (either expressly or by implication) that the Customer retains Moral Rights in the Visual Content; and/or

 v Without obtaining the prior written consent of the Company and the payment of additional Fees, upload as an unmodified standalone file to file-sharing websites or social networking websites or other third-party website that claims to acquire ownership rights in the Visual Content contrary to the terms of these Terms of Service;

-vi Without obtaining the appropriate Extended Licence as per item 3.4(d), use the Visual Content to create in excess of 500,000 print copies, including (without limitation) advertising, marketing and promotional materials, newspapers, magazines, books or product packaging; and 1,000,000 digital copies, including (without limitation) video, television, cinema, software, applications, and electronic documents; and/or
+vi Without obtaining the appropriate Extended Licence as per item 3.4(c), use the Visual Content to create in excess of 5,000 print copies, including (without limitation) advertising, marketing and promotional materials, newspapers, magazines, books or product packaging; and/or

 3.4 Licensing Options

 The Company offers the following different licensing options:

 (a) For Online Licences, the Company grants the Customer a perpetual, royalty-free, non-transferable, worldwide licence to reproduce, alter, crop, adapt and use the Visual Content produced for the Customer via Creatively Squared for its own commercial purposes for unlimited online impressions, with such Visual Content being provided in 2048 pixel resolution.